Carbon steel forgings

 Alloy steel refers to steel containing silicon and manganese as alloy ingenium or deoxygenation elements, but also contains other alloy elements, and some also contain certain non-metallic elements of steel.
 According to the amount of alloy element slot in steel, it can be divided into low alloy steel, medium alloy steel and high alloy steel.

-With different element inside the material, the alloy forgings perform different mechanical properties.
+With different element inside the material, forged steel products perform different mechanical properties.

 Silicon significantly improves steel's elastic limit, yield point and tensile strength.